yuja/jj/docs/config.md

 track changes to the working copy.
 This allows `jj` to take working copy snapshots without having to rescan the entire working copy.

-This is governed by the `core.fsmonitor` option.
+This is governed by the `fsmonitor.backend` option.
 Currently, the valid values are `"none"` or `"watchman"`.

 ### Watchman

-To configure the Watchman filesystem monitor, set `core.fsmonitor = "watchman"`.
+To configure the Watchman filesystem monitor, set `fsmonitor.backend = "watchman"`.
 Ensure that you have [installed the Watchman executable on your system](https://facebook.github.io/watchman/docs/install).

-You can configure `jj` to use watchman triggers to automatically create snapshots on filesystem changes by setting `core.watchman.register-snapshot-trigger = true`.
+You can configure `jj` to use watchman triggers to automatically create snapshots on filesystem changes by setting `fsmonitor.watchman.register-snapshot-trigger = true`.

 You can check whether Watchman is enabled and whether it is installed correctly using `jj debug watchman status`.